CSCfi/rems/docs/architecture/014-userids.md

 Should we switch all APIs that take userids to a structured `{"userid": "abc123"}` form?
 Then we could specify users more explicitly like `{"eppn": "user@example.com"}`.

+## `x-rems-user-id`

+Should we allow external user ids in `x-rems-user-id`?

+## User search API

+Should we have an API for searching / resolving users?

 ## Migration